mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 ### Auditing The Old

+Your purpose is to put the onus on replying to a "ticket" to a group you suspect owns the objects.

+Your goal is to make this quick and easy for you to do.
+Do this by:

 * creating an "Is this <object|rule> still in use?" ticket
 * putting it in a specific group's queue
 * annotating comments of the objects with the ticket number on (say) the firewall